United Auto Workers: World War II

-The war dramatically changed the nature of the UAW's organizing.
-The UAW's Executive Board voted to make a "no strike" pledge to ensure that the war effort would not be hindered by strikes.
-A vehement minority opposed the decision. but the pledge was later reaffirmed by the membership.
+World War II dramatically changed the nature of the UAW's organizing.
+The UAW's executive board voted to make a "no strike" pledge to ensure that the war effort would not be hindered by strikes.
+A vehement minority opposed the decision, but the pledge was later reaffirmed by the membership.
 As war production ramped up and auto factories converted to tank building, the UAW organized new locals in these factories and airplane manufacturers across the country and hit a peak membership of over a million members in 1944.
 That same year, Lillian Hatcher was appointed the first Black female international representative of the UAW.

 Postwar

 The UAW struck GM for 113 days, beginning in November 1945, demanding a greater voice in management.
 GM would pay higher wages but refused to consider power sharing; the union finally settled with an eighteen-and-a-half-cent wage increase but little more.
 The UAW went along with GM in return for an ever-increasing packages of wage and benefit hikes through collective bargaining, with no help from the government.